aymansysy/second-repo/README.md

 # second-repo
-# this is edit section
+# This is a simple template